-“First, the orphan-as-hero trope has been overdone, and I don’t like orphans,” said Dicky.
-“Second, why would you leave a baby on the doorstep in the middle of the night?
-Doesn’t everyone know if you leave a baby on a doorstep, that baby could freeze to death or be taken away by a stranger?”
+“First off, the orphan-as-hero trope has been overdone, and I don’t like orphans,” said Dicky.
+“Second, why the heck would you leave a baby on the doorstep in the middle of the night?
+Doesn’t everyone know that if you leave a baby on a doorstep, that baby could freeze to death or be taken away by a stranger?”

-“That alone would make me want to stop reading the book,” said William.
+“That alone would make me stop reading the book,” said William.

 “What the hell is this crap?”
 Logan cried out as his cousins and various other patrons and waiters stared at them.
 “When last I checked, fat people are 10x more likely to be abused than to be abusive towards others.
-Plus, the abusive relatives trope needs to go away and die, not be celebrated, embraced, or even accepted.
+Plus, the abusive relatives trope needs to go away and die, not be celebrated or embraced or accepted.
 Besides, no self-respecting person wants to deal with abusive relatives.”

 Sean said, “You know, if I was her editor, I would tell her to delete that part of the story immediately.
 Having an orphan as a hero and living with abusive relatives is nothing but trouble.
 Now, how far did you guys get?”

 “I stopped reading after page 20,” said Dicky.
 “Most of the first chapter centered on a man named Vernon and not on Harry.
-I mean, most of the chapter centers on him going to work, which is something that I consider to be boring.”
+I mean, most of the chapter centers on him going to work, which I think is boring.”

 “Well, not to be outdone by Dicky’s rather poor reading habits, I read to the end of the chapter,” said Andrea.